 About the Founders:

 Hi, my name is Tahmid Islam and I am one of the two cofounders of STEM Talks NC.
-As of Fall 2019, I am a High School Senior.
-I am looking into a medical career.
-Currently, I am doing a research internship at NCSU, a volunteer for the Zakat Foundation, a personal tutor for math and science, and I am involved with some religious organizations.
+As of Fall 2020, I am a College Freshman at NC State University.
+Eventually, I intend to go into the medical field.

 Hi, my name is Sai Rachakonda and I am one of the two cofounders of STEM Talks NC.
-As of Fall 2018, I am High School Junior.
+As of Fall 2018, I am a College Freshman at Duke University.
 I am looking into a medical career, specifical oncology due to having a piqued interest from talking to and shadowing cancer care specialists.
 I am intrigued by the disease’s nature of defect coming from within the body’s own cell cycle and regulation and not from the exterior environment.
-Currently, I do scientific research at NCSU, am the co-president of my school’s Science Club, a board member at my school’s TEDed club, and part of various other organizations such as Mission Education, TSA (Technology Student Association), and volunteering organizations.
-For fun, I love to world build and delve into depths of fantasy novels.